- Home

 Playground Leaders

-During the 2018/2019 and 2019/2020 school years, St George's NS trained our 5th Class pupils as playground leaders to run fun activities in our Junior & Senior Infant yard.
+St George's NS trains our 5th and 6th class pupils as playground leaders to run fun activities in our Junior & Senior Infant yard.

-Both of our 5th classes took part.
-They used simple equipment from the PE storage cupboard, such as hula hoops, cones, beanbags and soft balls, to organise activities for the infants.
+Each of our five 5th and 6th classes take turns in 5 week blocks to lead the playground activities.
+They use simple equipment from the PE storage cupboard, such as hula hoops, cones, beanbags and soft balls, to organise activities for the infants.

-5th Class really enjoying their new leadership roles and the Junior and Senior Infants loved keeping active and learning new skills.
+5th and 6th class really enjoying their new leadership roles and the Junior and Senior Infants loved keeping active and learning new skills.

 Active Break Everyday Challenge